ava-labs/hypersdk/README.md

 serially with state pre-fetching.
 Rewriting this mechanism has been moved to the `Future Work` section and we expect to re-enable this functionality soon._

-#### Deferred Root Generation (TODO)
+#### Deferred Root Generation
-All `hypersdk` blocks include a state root that nodes use when running dynamic state sync (sync target is updated to the latest accepted state while the sync is ongoing instead of staying pinned to the latest accepted root when the sync started):
+All `hypersdk` blocks include a state root to support dynamic state sync.
+In dynamic state sync, the state target is updated to the root of the last accepted block while the sync is ongoing instead of staying pinned to the last accepted root when the sync started.
+Root block inclusion means consensus can be used to select the next state target to sync to instead of using some less secure, out-of-consensus mechanism.

+Dynamic state sync is required for high-throughput blockchains because it relieves the nodes that serve state sync queries from storing all historical state revisions (if a node doesn't update its sync target, any node serving requests would need to store revisions for at least as long as it takes to complete a sync, which may require significantly more storage).

 ```golang
 type StatefulBlock struct {